 Black locust (pictured at top): The flower clusters may be dipped in batter and fried as fritters.

 Wild fruits: Pennsylvania has a number of wild fruits such as grapes, strawberries, and raspberries that can be eaten fresh.
 Other fruits like elderberries require some cooking.

 Wild nuts: Beech, chestnut, and chinquapin are all edible nuts that need only to be roasted to get at the kernels inside the outer husks.

 Fiddleheads: So-called because of their shape, when taken off bracken and ostrich ferns they may be eaten as-is or boiled (recommended for the bracken).
 Do NOT confuse them with hemlock, which is poisonous.
 When in doubt, leave it.

 Great Bulrush: Found in mud or shallow waters, the young shoots may be eaten as greens and the tips of the rootstocks may be prepared like potatoes.
 Pollen and seeds can be made into flour.

-Mushrooms: There are edible mushrooms in Pennsylvania, most notably morels found in the spring.
+Mushrooms: There are edible mushrooms in Pennsylvania, most notably morels (pictured above) found in the spring.
 Only eat mushrooms you are 100% sure of.